reddyav1/unite/README.md

 - Change `MODEL_PATH` in [clip.py](./src/models/clip.py).

 ### Environment
-We recommend you create a conda environment.
-Our environment is provided in `environment.yml.` You can create your own by running:
+We recommend you create a conda environment to run UNITE.
+Our environment is provided in `environment.yaml.` You can create your own by running:

 ```
-conda env create --name unite --file environment.yml
+conda env create --name unite --file environment.yaml
 ```

 ## Running UNITE

 Each of the three stages in UNITE is separated into its own Python file.
-We provide bash scripts that will launch distributed training for each stage (`stage<X>.sh`).
+We provide bash scripts that will launch distributed training for each stage (`stage<X>.sh`), currently configured for the ARID-HMDB (A&#8594;H) domain shift from Daily-DA as an example.

+You will need to update the output directory and student model initialization checkpoint path in `stage1.sh`.
+In `stage2.sh` and `stage3.sh`, specify the `ckpt_path` to point to the desired output checkpoint from the previous stage.

 ## Acknowledgement